geodynamics/aspect/cookbooks/global_melt/doc/global_melt.md

 formed, the model evolutions start to deviate.
-In the model with melt migration, melt moves upwards from the region where it is generated much faster than the flow of solid material, so that it reaches cold regions &ndash; where it freezes again &ndash; in a shorter amount of time.
+In the model with melt migration, melt moves upwards from the region where it is generated much faster than the flow of solid material, so that it reaches cold regions -- where it freezes again -- in a shorter amount of time.
 Because of that, the overall amount of melt is smaller in this model at any given point in time.
 In addition, enriched material, present in places where melt has crystallized, has a higher density than average or depleted mantle material.